CLEANING TRUCK

 - Ensure truck is clean, free of garbage and fully stocked with tools and supplies.

 - Conduct a trip inspection according to the NSC Std 13 Pt.
-2 Schedule 1 (See 1001-SWP-T.INSP)
+2 Schedule 1

 - Complete all required paperwork from the day, close out driver log.